MrMiniou/ICS4U_2021-2022/ICS4U/Days 10-11/Note 4 - Object-Oriented Programming.md

 ### Aggregation
-Aggregation can be referred to as a "has-a" association, and is a weak association.
+Aggregation can be referred to as a "has-a" association and is a weak association.
 This occurs when a class (called the **superclass** or **parent class**) has a field that is an object belonging to another class (called the **subclass** or the **child class**).
-For example, if you have a class called `BoardGame` which represents a board game, you may have a field that represents a the dice that are used in the game, from a `Die` class.
+For example, if you have a class called `BoardGame` which represents a board game, you might have a field that represents the dice that are used in the game from a `Die` class.
 In other words, a `BoardGame` has-a `Die`.

 Typically, in aggregation, the subclass can exist independly of the superclass.
 For example, once a board game is finished, the dice could still be used in the program for other purposes.
 Thus, when the `BoardGame` object is destroyed, the `Die` object isn't necessarily destroyed with it.
 The two classes may look something like this.